-- AML investigations & civil disputes – e.g. seeking judicial review of Lloyd’s insurance market regulator over a ‘false positive’ AML report leading to wrongful de-registration of an Iranian insurer.
+- AML investigations & civil disputes – Judicial review of Lloyd’s insurance market regulator over ‘false positive’ AML report and wrongful de-registration of Iranian insurer.

-- Prosecuting a series of market manipulation and financial derivatives fraud cases on behalf of the London Metals Exchange, arising from the ‘Hamanaka/Sumitomo’ rogue trading scandal in copper markets.
+- Market manipulation and financial derivatives fraud – Prosecuting a series of cases for the London Metals Exchange after the ‘Hamanaka/Sumitomo’ rogue trading scandal in copper markets.

 - Representing banks and institutions in FSA investigations into client money handling or non-disclosure issues.